FP

 1. Create Your Account — Pick a name, email, and password.
 Your name doubles as your president's name.

-2. Set Up Your President — Choose your age and profession.
-These define your in-game identity.
+2. Set Up Your Team — Name your team and pick your colors.

-• Join an existing league — Enter an invite code from a league administrator.
+• I have an invitation — Enter an invite code from a friend to join their league.

 When you create your team, you'll receive a starting squad of players spread across all positions.